 Transferring data from your on-premises deployment into the cloud takes time and, in some cases, coordination with your IT security staff.
 Exporting data to a location on the Internet (in other words, the cloud) is often not as fast or secure as the common data transfers that you do within your local network.

 There are many strategies you can use to get data onto the cloud, but if you work with sensitive data, you'll want to make sure you coordinate with your IT staff to make sure your method is secure and approved by your organization.
-The following are some of your options:
+Following are some of your options:

 This option does not allow data to be shared between services, nor does it allow data synchronization between the cloud and your on-premises deployment.

-To enable file system redirection, click the Local Resources tab in the Remote Desktop Connection window and check the check box to make your drives available.
+To enable file system redirection, in the Remote Desktop Connection window, click the Local Resources tab and check the check box to make your drives available.
 The wording varies depending on which version of Windows you are using.
+In Windows 7, you have to click the More button to see the option to make drives available.

 If you choose to transfer sensitive data using Remote Desktop Connection, you should ensure that additional layers of security are in place.
 Older versions of Remote Desktop Connection have been shown to contain security vulnerabilities wherein a computer posing as the server can gain access to your data (sometimes known as man-in-the-middle attacks).

-- S3 client utilities—Amazon S3 can be used as a middle ground for moving data from your on-premises deployment to your EBS volumes.
+S3 client utilities—Amazon S3 can be used as a middle ground for moving data from your on-premises deployment to your EBS volumes.
 To get data into S3, you can use the AWS Management Console or one of the many third-party apps that are designed for easily moving files between S3 and your own computers.
 Once your data is on S3, you can use the same utility on your EC2 instance to transfer data from S3 onto the instance.
-Alternatively, you can load file-based data to S3 and register the S3 bucket with your ArcGIS Server site on AWS.

-- Your own web server—Any data available on the web through HTTP is accessible to your EC2 instance.
-If you have a web-facing server in your organization, you can place your data on it and download the data from your EC2 instance.
+Your own web server—Any data available on the web through HTTP is accessible to your EC2 instance.
+If you have a web-facing server in your organization, you can place your data on it, then download the data from your EC2 instance.
 The advantage of this approach is that you can configure security on your web server to limit who can download the data and to encrypt the transaction through SSL.

-- AWS Import/Export—If you need to transfer an enormous amount of data to Amazon, it may be faster or more cost-effective to ship the data to Amazon on a portable storage device and pay Amazon to load the data directly into S3.
+AWS Import/Export—If you need to transfer an enormous amount of data to Amazon, it may be faster and/or more cost effective to ship the data to Amazon on a portable storage device and pay Amazon to load the data directly into S3.
 Amazon offers this service as AWS Import/Export.

 Factors that affect data transfer time